The World Today (TV news programme): History

 It was announced on the same day that Maryam Moshiri would take over as the main presenter of the programme.
 The programme was last hosted by Yalda Hakim on 2 October 2023, until Moshiri relaunched the slot, it was presented on rota by herself, Samantha Simmonds, Rich Preston and Lewis Vaughan-Jones.

 The Daily Global was relaunched as The World Today on 21 February 2024.

-Since 2023, Moshiri has presented the programme from the Eurovision Song Contest in Liverpool, Malmo and Basel, being based for the majority of the week in the host city on a duplex with a team in the New Broadcasting House studio.
 During the 2024 UK General Election Moshiri was temporarily reassigned to present on the UK feed of the channel, with relief presenters covering through June and early July.
 Moshiri announced in June, that she wouldn't regularly be presenting the programme again until late August as she is part of the 2024 Paris Olympics presenting team, co-presenting the programme with Steve Lai or Madera.
 She returned to the programme following leave on 10 September 2024.